wmunyan/MegatronAPI/about/contributing.rst

 * Fork the associated GitHub repository and create a pull request
 * Service Desk?

 NOTE: To create issues or fork the repository and then submit a pull request, you will need to establish a GitHub account.
 The Associated GitHub repository can be reached by clicking "Edit on GitHub" in the upper right of the Read the Docs page.
-The Controls Assessment Specification GitHub repository is located at https://github.com/CISecurity/ControlsAssessmentSpecification
+The SecureSuite Member API GitHub repository is located at https://github.com/wmunyan/MegatronAPI